hat3k/Codec-Playground-H/README.md

 - **Hear the difference instantly** - change `-V 0` to `-V 6` while the music plays
 - **Discover what each parameter actually does**
 - **Find the optimal settings** for your ears and your files

 ---

-## How it works

-1. Audio is loaded into memory
-2. LAME encodes it with your current settings
-3. The MP3 is decoded back to PCM
-4. Both streams play in sync with automatic delay compensation
-5. Change any setting - the process repeats seamlessly without stopping playback

----